R-Magnotti/R-Magnotti.github.io/index.md

     <tr>
       <td>
         <ul>
-          <p>I am a third year PhD student in Computer Science at Rutgers University.
-My research is in natural language processing, planning and plan recognition in multi-modal conversational systems and speech-enabled robotic systems.
-Specifically I am interested in creating socially cognizant conversational agents that can make context-aware decisions to establish common ground.</p>
+          <p>My research lies at the intersection of computational linguistics, natural language processing, and human-robot interaction, with a core interest in creating 'socially-aware' conversational agents.
+As a fifth-year PhD student at Rutgers University, I am interested in building speech-enabled, multi-modal systems that can infer user plans and make context-aware decisions.
+Recently, I have focused on the challenges and limitations of using deep learning for natural language instruction-following tasks.</p>
         </ul>
       </td>
     </tr>